kishore-saravanan/nav2_reflex_explore/README.md

-# REFLEX Explorer — Reactive Frontier Exploration with Local Exemptions
+## REFLEX Explorer — Reactive Frontier Exploration with Local Exemptions

 **REFLEX Explorer** is a lightweight **ROS 2** node that drives autonomous map exploration on **Nav2** by selecting frontier-adjacent goals using a **reactive, nearest-first** policy with **local exemptions** to avoid loops and thrashing.
 It’s designed to be practical, debuggable, and drop-in for small indoor robots (e.g., **TurtleBot3**) and Gazebo sims.

-> **REFLEX = Reactive Frontier Exploration with Local Exemptions**

 - **ROS 2:** Humble (tested)
 - **Packages:** `nav2_reflex_explore` (this repo), Nav2 stack running separately